OnepointConsultingLtd/onepoint-chat-server/docs/knowledge-base/4G-telco-case-study.md

+---
+layout: client-story
+title: 4G Telco Case Study | Onepoint Consulting
+description: Discover how Onepoint Consulting helped a leading 4G Telco optimize its enterprise architecture for business growth.
+author: Onepoint Consulting
+---

 # 4G Telco Case Study

-[Home](https://www.onepointltd.com) > [Client Stories](https://www.onepointltd.com/client-stories/) > 4G Telco Case Study

 ## Client Overview

-The client is UK's largest commercial holder of national radio spectrum suitable for 4G mobile services and fixed wireless solutions.
+The client is the UK's largest commercial holder of national radio spectrum suitable for 4G mobile services and fixed wireless solutions.
 They were the first broadband company to switch on the 4G LTE system for commercial services in the UK in February 2012 in London.

 With its 4G LTE wireless services and extensive holding of national radio spectrum, the client can deliver high-capacity Next Generation Access broadband and mobile data services to help meet needs such as:
 - Efficient mobile working